 - Academic Year: (September - May) 1 July

-It is recommended that students spending the academic year apply in advance of 1 July to allow sufficient time to apply for a Tier 4 visa after acceptance
+It is recommended that students spending the academic year apply in advance of 1 July to allow sufficient time to apply for a Student Visa after acceptance

 - Term Dates

 The University of Aberdeen's Academic Calendar, including term dates and exclusions, can be found here.

 T: +44 (0)1224 272026

 IMPORTANT: Please note that the team are all currently working from home, and therefore cannot answer phone calls of receive mail.
 Should you wish to speak to someone, please email and we can arrange to call you back.